hashicorp/waypoint-examples/kubernetes/go-workspace-pull/README.md

 users will need to supply their own registry credentials.
 It is not recommended to include credentials in the `waypoint.hcl` file itself, instead an easy way to try this example would be to create a local `wpvars` files and use them when running `waypoint` commands.
+Technically users could use the same registry, credentials, and image for this example, so long as the tag value changes between production and development to ensure `dev` and `prod` workspaces aren't pushing and pulling to the same image.

 ### Example: Creating a development build

-Create the initial development build using the `ex.wpvars` file like so:
+Create the initial development build using the `dev.wpvars` file like so:

 ```
 # dev.wpvars